austenstone/schedule/README.md

           timezone: 'EST'
 ```

-#### Changing when to run the schedule
+#### Changing when to check the schedule

-The [`schedule`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) event is used to run the workflow every hour.
+The [`schedule`](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) event is used to check for scheduled workflow runs.
 You can change the cron to run at a different interval.

 ```yml
 on: